chrisyunker/journal/README.md

 ### Reading logs

 The `journal-read` command prints daily logs files in chronological order within a specified date range.
 It takes an optional two arguments to specify the start and end dates.
-Each argument can be either a day offset, or an explicit date.
+Each argument can be either a day offset in the past, or an explicit date.

 If only a single argument is provided, it will specify the start date.
 The end date with be today's date.